New reality show promises to send winner into space for 10 days - KESQ

 “Space Hero will provide an opportunity for anyone from any background to become the first globally-elected space explorer to take part in a mission to the International Space Station,” the press release reads.

-The company also revealed that it’s working with Propagate, a prominent production company that works on other unscripted competition series such as Food Network’s “Chopped.”
+Space Hero also revealed this week that it’s working with Propagate, a prominent production company that works on other unscripted competition series such as Food Network’s “Chopped.”
 Propagate’s founders, Ben Silverman and Howard Owens, have previously worked on shows that include “The Office,” “Ugly Betty” and “MasterChef.”

 Propagate did not respond to requests for additional comment.